OKiMaureen/ticket-manager-api/README.md

 ```
 e.g npm start
 ```
-7. Call all endpoints locally on port 8000.
+7. Call all endpoints locally on port provided in env.

 ### Test